JacobNakayu/web-app-base/documentation/03-environment-configuration.md

 <summary>Docker Containers</summary>

 ## Summary
-These files define the modular "containers" that app_name runs in, allowing everybody with a local instance of app_name to have the same environment.
+These files define the modular "containers" that Steesh runs in, allowing everybody with a local instance of Steesh to have the same environment.

 ## Relevant Files